 A Distinctive Evangelistic Bible Study Workbook

-In previous articles in this series, we have learned that Good Soil Evangelism and Discipleship seeks to train and resource believers in Jesus Christ to present the gospel in a way that people clearly understand it, sincerely embrace it, and firmly hold on to it.
-We saw these emphases in Jesus’ parable of the sower/soils in Matthew 13:23, Mark 4:20, and Luke 8:15.
+Good Soil Evangelism and Discipleship seeks to train and resource believers in Jesus Christ to present the gospel in a way that people clearly understand it, sincerely embrace it, and firmly hold on to it.
+These are emphasized in Jesus’ parable of the sower/soils in Matthew 13:23, Mark 4:20, and Luke 8:15.

-We learned that, very early in the gospel-sharing process, it is important to know where an unbeliever is in his/her understanding of who God is and the provision He has made for our redemption through Jesus Christ.
-We saw that Peter knew He could begin a gospel presentation with “Jesus,” when preaching to Jews who already knew about God, the Biblical nature of mankind, and the promises of a coming Satan Conqueror.
-But, Paul discovered that when ministering to pagans who were Scriptural illiterates, he had to start his gospel presentations from the very beginning—establishing clarity regarding the true God.
+Early in the gospel-sharing process, it is important to know where an unbeliever is in his/her understanding of who God is and the provision He has made for our redemption through Jesus Christ.
+Peter knew He could begin a gospel presentation with “Jesus,” when preaching to Jews who already knew about God, the Biblical nature of mankind, and the promises of a coming Satan Conqueror.
+But Paul learned that when ministering to pagans who were Scriptural illiterates, he had to start his gospel presentations from the very beginning—establishing clarity regarding the true God.

-And in order to present the gospel so that unbelievers clearly understand it, we learned that “worldview noise” often impedes clear understanding of the gospel message—it’s “noise” that we must understand and learn to penetrate with the proper gospel communication.
+In order to present the gospel so that unbelievers clearly understand it, we must realize that “worldview noise” often impedes clear understanding of the gospel message—it’s “noise” that we must understand and learn to penetrate with the proper gospel communication.

 It was with these Biblical – theological – missiological understandings in mind that we created The Story of Hope: Discovering the Provision in God’s Plan.
 We wanted to provide a resource that would help Christ-followers share God’s story of hope effectively in a world of competing faiths and cultures.
 The Story of Hope is a distinctive evangelistic resource, for several reasons.